mockoon/mockoon.com/content/articles/api-guide-rest-api-components.md

 - `http://company.com/api/v2/posts`: all the posts
 - ...

-A best practice is to avoid verbs or actions like "get" or "list" in the URL.
+A best practice is to **avoid verbs or actions** like "get" or "list" in the URL.
 It is better to let the HTTP method describe what you want to do.
-So instead of `http://company.com/api/v2/getUsers`, prefer `http://company.com/api/v2/users` using the GET method.
+So instead of `http://company.com/api/v2/getUsers`, prefer `http://company.com/api/v2/users` using the **GET method**.

-You will also often find nested resources.
+You will also often find **nested resources**.
 They help fetch related resources like a user's posts or a post's comments.
 These types of URL endpoints usually look like this:

 - `http://company.com/api/v2/users/:id/posts`: all the posts from the user with a specific `id`
 - `http://company.com/api/v2/posts/:id/comments`: all the comments for a post with a specific `id`